Slice of Life.

-I waited and watched, and a smile began to spread across my face.
+I waited and watched.
 I ignored the restlessness of some students.
+I could feel a smile spreading across my face.

 He looked back at the coordinating conjunction chart and back up to the sentences.
 Again his eyes and lips moved as he read.
 Suddenly a light broke over his face.
 He looked straight at me and his hand shot up like a rocket, as he lifted himself upward from a crouched position on the carpet.

 With a nod, I gave him the floor.

 Excitedly, loudly, he read: A snake hissed, and the lady screamed.
 By then, I was grinning ear to ear.
 I asked him to say his sentence again so we could all think about what he had used to join the sentences.
 He did, and his peers got excited with him.
 Some of them even looked at the coordinating conjunction chart.

 When the excitement subsided, I asked him to tell us exactly what he did in his head to come up with the compound sentence.
 What followed made me want to do the teacher dance.

 With a little prompting from me to help him start, he articulated his thinking process.
 How he had noticed and wondered about the coordinating conjunction chart at the beginning of our lesson.
 How he thought maybe we were suppose to use those words now.
 So he tried them in the sentence; first, for.
 (The conjunctions were listed in the order of the acronym FANBOYS.)
 But, according to him, that didn’t sound good.
 So he tried the next one — and — which he told us made sense.

 I’m so glad I waited!

 As you can tell by the picture, we went on to use the coordinating conjunction so and discovered that it gave our sentence new meaning.
 The lady screamed as a result (notice the chart) of the snake’s hissing.
 I also showed how we can use the semicolon to form compound sentences.
 Later, as students were lining up to leave the classroom, another student brought his library book to me to point out a semicolon he had noticed earlier that day.